zuber-shekh7/namaste-react/README.md

   - How to add javascript expression inside react component ?
   - How to add one react component inside another react component ?
 - Component Composition

+## Episode 4

+- Planning for Food Delivering Web App
+- What is Props ?
+- What is Config Driven UI ?
+- Different ways to apply css and style in react
+- Why we add Key for the Array based rendered components ?